filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/add-seal-worker.md

 ---
 title: "Add Seal Worker"
-description: "This is a step by step guide on how to set up a lotus seal-worker and connect it to the miner in calibnet."
+description: "This is a step by step guide on how to set up a Lotus seal-worker and connect it to the miner in calibnet."
-lead: "This is a step by step guide on how to set up a lotus seal-worker and connect it to the miner in calibnet.
+lead: "This is a step by step guide on how to set up a Lotus seal-worker and connect it to the miner in calibnet.
 Some of the steps are specific to the hardware and configuration used in this setup and might not be applicable for everyone.
 Please follow the documentation to set up your miner and use this guide only as a reference point."
 draft: false
 menu:
     tutorials: